-The Statement of Activities presents all of MTASC's revenues, both program and general, expenses, and transfers.
+The Statements of Activities present all of MTASC's revenues, both program and general, expenses, and transfers.

 The Governmental Fund Balance Sheet - Debt Service Fund presents MTASC's assets, liabilities and fund balance.
 This statement uses the debt service fund, a governmental fund type, to report its financial position.